feeLLGood – Reference

 mesh.filename

 String with the full name of the mesh file.
-It must be first order tetrahedrons, and text format .msh version 2.2.
+It must be first order tetrahedrons and triangles, and format .msh either text or binary.

 mesh.length_unit